 Why Should You Never Refuse Medical Care After an Accident?

 Refusal of medical treatment after being in an automotive accident is a colossal mistake.
-First, there is harm that may not be immediately apparent.
+First, often there is bodily harm that may not be immediately apparent.
 Also, in some instances, it may take hours, days, or weeks until symptoms are present.
 Secondly, refusing medical care can impact a legal claim.
 So the value of the personal injury case can get knocked down.

 The fact is, refusing medical examination and treatment reduces the ability to win.
 You can quickly lose or blow out a lawsuit or settlement by not acting swiftly.
 The defense will use this as leverage to prove their case.
-Also, without medical documentation, it will be difficult if not impossible, to determine damages.
+Also, without medical documentation, it will be difficult, if not impossible, to determine damages.
 So forget about money for harm suffered.

 Insurance companies will also use this as a way to offer a low settlement or deny a claim.
 In conclusion, there should be no delay in seeking medical care.
 After getting involved in an accident, you must go directly to the emergency room.
 Also, this must get done to maintain the value of the claim against a negligent party.